On Jan. 31, 2020, the World Health Organization (WHO) declared the outbreak of COVID-19 or the coronavirus a global emergency.

 The Tokyo 2020 Olympics are postponed

-After weeks of stating the contrary, Prime Minister Abe and the International Olympic Committee have finally postponed the Tokyo Olympics until the summer of 2021.
+After weeks of stating the contrary, the government and the International Olympic Committee finally postponed the Tokyo Olympics until the summer of 2021.
+Whether this happens is still up in the air.

 Games tickets that are already purchased will be valid for a new date.

-- In principle, Games tickets that are already purchased will be valid for a new date.
+- In principle, tickets already purchased will be valid for a new date.

 - Your tickets will be refunded if you will not be able to visit the venue on a new date and wish to receive a refund.